-Those who suffer with prescription drug addiction may become irritable or agitated when nearing the end of their prescription and might then look to source the drugs elsewhere.
-Some woud look online while others may turn to street drugs instead.
+Those who suffer from prescription drug addiction may become irritable or agitated when nearing the end of their prescription and might then look to source the drugs elsewhere.
+Some would look online while others may turn to street drugs instead.

 The effect of a prescription drug addiction can be devastating for the affected individual, who need to complete a detox programme to get clean before starting a rehabilitation programme that will tackle any emotional or psychological issues relating to the illness.
 Overcoming a prescription drug addiction usually means completing a comprehensive programme of recovery in an inpatient or outpatient facility.

-It is difficult for many to get their head around the fact that some people suffer with a sex or love addiction.
-In fact, this illness has been the source of many jokes over the years, but the reality is that sex addiction is not just the term given to those who need an excuse for having lots of sex or affairs.
-A sex addiction is a very real problem that affected the life of many people across the world.
+It is difficult for many to get their head around the fact that some people suffer from sex or love addiction.
+This illness has been the source of many jokes over the years, but the reality is that sex addiction is not just the term given to those who need an excuse for having lots of sex or affairs.
+Sex addiction is a very real problem that affected the life of many people across the world.

-A sex or love addiction can have a profound impact on the life of the affected individual.
+Sex or love addiction can have a profound impact on the life of the affected individual.
 Those affected often suffer low self-esteem and may have trouble with healthy boundaries.
-They often find themselves in destructive relationships, and have a fear of being emotionally or sexually deprived.
+They often find themselves in destructive relationships and have a fear of being emotionally or sexually deprived.